hydraharish123/PrionPredictorDB/README.md

   - **Aggrescan3D** to score individual residues
   - **DBSCAN** to cluster aggregation-prone residues in 3D
 - Developed a **command-line tool** to run the entire pipeline on any FASTA proteome.
-- 🖥Built a full-stack **web application** with a ReactJS frontend, NGLViewer for structure rendering, and MongoDB backend.
+- Built a full-stack **web application** with a ReactJS frontend, NGLViewer for structure rendering, and MongoDB backend.

 ---